Note

 global_counter += counter # Increase global counter

-print(f"There were {counter} events in this event buffer.")
+print(f"There were {counter} events in this event slice.")

 print(f"There were {global_counter} total events up to now.")

-print(f"The current event buffer included events from {min_t} to {max_t} microseconds.")
+print(f"The current event slice included events from {min_t} to {max_t} microseconds.")

-In the loop, the EventsIterator produces event-buffers available as numpy structured arrays.
-Each event is represented by four attributes: the coordinates x and y, the polarity p and the timestamp t.
+In the event buffers, each event is characterized by four attributes: the spatial coordinates x and y, the polarity p, and the timestamp t.
+These attributes collectively define the properties of an individual event.

-Hence, accessing the timestamp of the first event of a buffer can be done with: evs['t'][0].
+Hence, you can access the timestamp of the first event in a buffer using slice.events['t'][0].

-Once our instance of EventsIterator has been stopped (that is, when the event file finishes), we can print global statistics of this file:
+Once our instance of CameraStreamSlicer has been stopped (that is, when the event file finishes), we can print global statistics of this file:

 # Print the global statistics